 20. Paint furniture

 Painting furniture can take it from boring to spectacular.
-This works best with pieces made of wood since the paint will stick better to it.
+This works best with pieces made of wood, since the paint will stick to it better.
 Don’t forget to sand it down and strip any lacquer or other shiny coating before painting.

-Doing a coat of primer can make your paint go on more evenly and be more durable in the long run.
+Doing a coat of primer can make your paint go on more evenly and make it more durable in the long run.
 Start small with a side table or a chair before moving to bigger projects such as a dresser or bed frame.

 21. Add path lighting